Dental Implants with Bone Loss: Success Rates, Costs & Options

 A subperiosteal implant is placed on or above your jawbone.
 It’s a metal post put under your gum and sticks through it to hold it in place.

 You may get a sub-periosteal implant if you can’t wear regular dentures, don’t have enough natural jawbone to hold an endosteal implant, or don’t want to do a bone augmentation procedure to build up the bone.
+However, due to advances in bone grafting technology, subperiosteal implants are rarely used today, as most patients can now receive the more successful endosteal implants with proper bone preparation.

 Consultation with a dental professional